Boadzie/error-handling-in-python/README.md

 ## To view the code

-Click on the .ipynb file in the repository to view the notebook
+Click on the `error-handling-in-python.ipynb` file in the repository to view the notebook.